A9u3ybaCyb3r/Ethical-Hacking-Lab/Building The Lab/README.md

    - Enter the path `\\Death-Star-DC\ImperialPlans`.
    - Select **Connect using different credentials**.
    - Use the **Administrator** account and password for authentication.
+   - Check the box for **Remember my Credentials**

-## Step 9: Verify Access to Shared Drive
+## Step 8: Verify Access to Shared Drive

 - Ensure the **ImperialPlans** shared drive is accessible on **Darth_Sidious**.

-## Step 10: Loggin to the machines with the domain users created
+## Step 9: Loggin to the machines with the domain users created

 - To log in to the machines use the domain credentials that were created.
 - Darth-Vader machine